Aztec Rulers: Moctezuma II, Ninth Tlatoani

 Removed commoners from power, installed nobles.

-Built a palace that would come to mark the seat of power, today the site of the Presidential Palace.
+Built a palace that would come to mark the seat of power in Mexico to this day.

 Great Treasure of Moctezuma